-I just recently attended, 2017 Aircraft Interiors Expo in Hamburg and was able to check the latest in cabin interiors, in-flight entertainment and passenger comfort.
-Plus, find out a little bit more about what the airlines flying healthier are actually doing.
+I just recently attended, 2017 Aircraft Interiors Expo in Hamburg and was able to check the latest in cabin interiors, in-flight entertainment, and passenger comfort.
+Plus, find out a little bit more about what the airlines flying healthier are doing.

 1. Sleep and mood lighting

-Qantas is working with academics to determine the best time for meal services on longer flights, for the purpose of enhancing sleep quality.
+Qantas is working with academics to determine the best time for meal services on longer flights, to enhance sleep quality.
 There are new dimmable windows so travelers can get better sleep – but still look out the window.

-Also, Boeing Company design researcher Rachelle N. Ornan-Stone told News Corp the ‘electronically dimmable’ windows will come complete with ‘five levels of darkness’.
+Also, Boeing Company design researcher Rachelle N. Ornan-Stone told News Corp the ‘electronically dimmable’ windows would come complete with ‘five levels of darkness.’

 As well as sleep lighting, airlines are including LED mood lighting.
-LEDs come in millions of slightly different colours, which create different moods.
-In the US, Virgin America has adopted soft lighting with a pink and purple palette, to help calm passengers during the boarding process.
+LEDs come in millions of slightly different colors, which create different moods.
+In the US, Virgin America has adopted soft light with a pink and purple palette, to help calm passengers during the boarding process.